 OSHA Bloodborne Pathogen Training (2 Hour)

 Perhaps you are a first responder (Emergency Medical Technician, Police Officer, Fireman) or even a soccer coach.
-Or… maybe you manage or work in janitorial services.
-Individuals in these occupations have a high likelihood of encountering bodily fluids if attending to an injured employee, or the site where an accident or incident has occurred.
-OSHA’s Bloodborne Pathogen standard requires all individuals that may be exposed to infectious human bodily substances (blood, saliva, and other bodily fluids) undergo OSHA Bloodborne Pathogens training.
-Bloodborne Pathogens training is required annually, as detailed by OSHA:
+Or maybe you manage or work in janitorial services.
+Individuals in these occupations have a high likelihood of encountering bodily fluids if attending to an injured employee or the site where an accident or incident has occurred.
+The U.S. Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen standard requires all individuals who may be exposed to infectious human bodily substances (blood, saliva, and other bodily fluids) undergo OSHA Bloodborne Pathogens training.

 Our online OSHA Bloodborne Pathogens Training course is full of interactive exercises and activities to help you fulfill the OSHA training requirements regarding Bloodborne Pathogens.
 All of the information is delivered in a straightforward manner with the ability to take it as time permits.
 Remember too that you have access to a Remote Instructor™ who is knowledgeable on the material and who can help to provide answers to your questions as well as to make the material relevant to your job.

-The structure and objectives of this course are centered around the requirements outlined in the HAZWOPER regulation.
+The structure and objectives of this bloodborne pathogens course are centered on the requirements outlined in the HAZWOPER regulation: